What Is Natural Rate Of Unemployment

 A Brief History

 The idea of a "natural" rate of unemployment emerged as a response to the stagflation of the 1970s, a period characterized by high inflation and high unemployment.
-Traditional Keynesian economics struggled to explain this phenomenon, leading economists to revisit and refine their models.
+Worth adding: traditional Keynesian economics struggled to explain this phenomenon, leading economists to revisit and refine their models.
 Friedman and Phelps' work provided a compelling explanation: policymakers had been trying to keep unemployment too low, leading to accelerating inflation.
 This realization had a profound impact on monetary policy, as central banks began to focus on maintaining price stability rather than trying to fine-tune unemployment.

 Essential Concepts: Frictional, Structural, and Cyclical Unemployment